cambiotraining/hpc-intro-sanger/materials/04-lsf.md

 ## LSF Environment Variables

 One useful feature of LSF jobs is the automatic creation of environment variables.
-Generally speaking, variables are a character that store a value within them, and can either be created by us, or sometimes they are automatically created by programs or available by default in our shell.
+Generally speaking, variables store a value within them, and can either be created by us, or sometimes they are automatically created by programs or available by default in our shell.

 ::: {.callout-note collapse=true}